 Do not use RemoteCall if you expect the remote program to return a large amount of data to the client, because data is passed back only through the parameters of the PeopleCode API.

 Authorization to run a remote program is like authorization to run a PeopleCode program.
 Because a remote program is started from PeopleCode, the user has authorization to use the page that executes the PeopleCode.

 The remote program runs in a different unit of work from the page.
 A commit is issued by PeopleTools if needed on the client before RemoteCall is called.
 This means that, by default, the remote program does not know about any database changes unless the page is saved before the program is called.
 After the remote program starts, it runs to completion and commits or ends before returning to the page.
 In this way, the remote program and the page do not have locking contention.
 To ensure that the save has actually been done, use the DoSaveNow built-in function.

 When using RemoteCall to execute a COBOL program, two types of errors can occur:

-An error might occur in in the application server domain while processing the remote call.
+An error could occur in PeopleTools or Oracle Tuxedo, or the service might not be found.
 These are treated as hard errors by PeopleCode.
-An error message box appears, and that PeopleCode program is terminated.
+An error message box appears, and that piece of PeopleCode is terminated.
 In the case of a PeopleTools error, the remote program always either returns a code of zero or terminates with a message due to a system error.